ricardoboss/SignedUrl/README.md

 ## Usage

 > Currently, only ASP.NET projects are supported.
-If you can't use, you need to implement `ISignatureProtector`
+If you can't use it, you need to implement `ISignatureProtector`
 > yourself.
 > The implementation MUST NOT return the bytes as is, as this would make your signature prone to brute force attacks.